Azure/azure-sdk-for-net/sdk/privatedns/Azure.ResourceManager.PrivateDns/README.md

-# Microsoft Azure Private Dns Management client library for .NET
+# Microsoft Azure Private Dns management client library for .NET

 Microsoft Azure Private DNS provides a reliable and secure DNS service for your virtual network.
 Azure Private DNS manages and resolves domain names in the virtual network without the need to configure a custom DNS solution.

-This package supports managing Microsoft Azure Private Dns resources.
+This library supports managing Microsoft Azure Private Dns resources.

-This package follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities:
+This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities:

     - Support MSAL.NET, Azure.Identity is out of box for supporting MSAL.NET.
     - Support [OpenTelemetry](https://opentelemetry.io/) for distributed tracing.